Zach-Deladev/tsellios-k9-academy/README.md

 This is the main marketing website for Tsellios K9 Academy.
 It is designed to be responsive and accessible on both mobile and desktop devices, making it easy to both use and navigate for potential customers.

-This project is the first milestone project completed by myself while working towards my qualification with the Code Institute.
+This is the first milestone project completed by myself while working towards my qualification with the Code Institute.

-The main goal of the Tsellios K9 Academy website is to market the dog training and breeding services of the business owner and promoting their social media accounts to build a strong online following.
+The main goal of the Tsellios K9 Academy website, is to market the dog training and breeding services of the business owner and promote their social media accounts to build a strong online presence.

 # **CONTENT**